openwebdocs/mdn-bcd-collector/docs/custom-tests.md

 ## Resources

-Certain tests may require resources, like an image or a resuable instance.
+Certain tests may require resources, like an image or a reusable instance.
 To allow the resources to load before running the tests, rather than create and add an element with JavaScript, we can define resources to be loaded through the top-level `__resources` object.

 ```yaml
 __resources: